D-D-Don't Don't Stop the Beat: Use in media

-The third single, "Shake Your Coconuts", can be found on the Looney Tunes: Back in Action soundtrack and as background menu music in the video game Worms 3D.
+The third single, "Shake Your Coconuts", can be found on the Looney Tunes: Back in Action, soundtrack alongside "Move Your Feet", and as background menu music in the video game Worms 3D.

 The song "White Trash" was used in an advert for Popworld, a UK television show.
 The dance that accompanied it achieved some cult status and was mimicked many times on YouTube.

 The song "Good Girl, Bad Boy" can be heard in the film She's the Man when Viola arrives at the private school masquerading as her brother.

 The song "C'mon" can be heard in the 2002 video game The Getaway when Sparky tortures a Chinese man with an electric wire.
 The song is also featured in the American version of the TV series Queer as Folk in the episode "Stand Up for Ourselves".

 "Move Your Feet" was also featured in the 2004 comedy film White Chicks and the 2008 comedy film Forgetting Sarah Marshall.

 The song "Shake Me Baby" was featured as the opening and closing theme for Chilean TV show Cabra chica gritona.

+The song "Rhythm Bandits" was featured on the soundtrack for FIFA 2004.